PEO vs HRO for Small Businesses: Complete 2025 Comparison

 • It’s ideal for medium-sized businesses with existing HR departments that need extra HR expertise without losing control.

-Feature PEO (Professional Employer Organization) HRO (Human Resources Outsourcing)
+Category PEO (Professional Employer Organization) HRO (Human Resource Outsourcing)

 How do PEO and HRO costs compare?[toc=Cost Comparison]